adrian-moisa/visual-school/01 - Basic Html/01-01 - Hello world html/README 01-01 - Hello world html.md

 - **Forms** `<form></form>` Forms are used to enable the webpage to collect user data.
 Usually forms have multiple fields and a confirmation button.
 A recent trend is to build forms that save information autoamtically.
 But this is already requiring Javascript know-how.
 Will get there.
 - **Standard Vector Graphics SVG** `<svg></svg>` This is an element that has become more and more popular.
 It allows the creation of intricate and interactive graphics using lines and geometric shapes.
 There is a big difference betwenn raster and vector graphics but we will touch the subject later in next chapters.

+**REMEMBER There are many other elements and they tend to be really specialised for speciffic scenarios.
+An experienced developer will know countless more tags and their uses but this doesn't stop you from going ahead and building web apps while learning the details along the way.**
+What you really need to know is outlined here.
+Not knowing these elements and their basic behaviour is a show stopper.
+I would recommend spending some time online researching some of the details about those main elements.
+However, there is no need to go overboard and spend two weeks on studying only html.
+More knowledge will acummulate in time just by working on real projects.
+I know it feels unconfortable reading those strange tags without knowing their full meaning.

+**There is a tradeoff to be made here.
+It's either fast and laser focused or slow and detailed with the potential risk of loosing steam sooner than the course ends.** I will deliver on the promise of fast learning if you are willing to accept that some details will be learned along the way.
+My recipy is to give you only the hotest subjects that make or break a developer career.

-Feel free to search online for all of these element to find further details, As stated before this is the place where zou gain spatial orientation, but the web is the place where you study.
+Feel free to search online for all of these element to find further details, As stated before this is the place where you gain spatial orientation, but the web is the place where you study.

 ## Why HTML matters
 **What role does it play in app/website building**
 - Html is used to layout the foundation of the application.
 It's the pillars you put in the ground to sustain the whole building.
 It's the walls that separate different sections and offer support for the more attractive elements such as text, image and video.

-**REMEMBER There are many other elements and they tend to be really specialised for speciffic scenarios.
-An experienced developer will know countless more tags and theyr uses but this doesn't stop you from going ahead and building web apps while learning the details along the way.**
-What you really need to know is outlined here.
-Not knowing these elements and their basic behaviour is a show stopper.
-I would recommend spending some time online researching some of the details about those main elements but there is no need to go overboard and speend two weeks on studying only html.
-More knowledge will acummulate in time just by working on real projects.
-I know it feels unconfortable reading those strange tags without knowing theyr full meaning. **There is a tradeoff to be made here.
-It's either fast and laser focused or slow and detailed with the potential risk of loosing steam sooner than the course ends.** I will delvier on the promise of fast learning if you are willing to accept that some details will be learned along the way.
-My recipy is to give you only the hotest subjects that make or break a developer career.

 ## Task
 - Create a html file named index.html which displays the text 'Hello world' in a paragraph.